Skip to main content

 Selection criteria

-Through the selection criteria, the National or Executive Agency assesses the applicant's financial and operational capacity to complete the proposed project.
+Through the selection criteria, the National or Executive Agency assesses the applicant's financial and operational capacity to complete the proposed project based on information requested in the application form.
+Regardless of the requested grant amount, the relevant agency may request that the applicant submit additional documents and information in line with the provisions below.

 Financial capacity

-Financial capacity means that the applicant has stable and sufficient sources of funding to maintain its activity throughout the period during which the project is being carried out or the year for which the grant is awarded and to participate in its funding.
+Financial capacity means that the applicant has stable and sufficient sources of funding to maintain its activity throughout the period for which the grant is awarded and to participate in its funding.

 The verification of the financial capacity will normally be done for all coordinators (including sole project beneficiaries), except: